Reviews You Can Rely On

 Insulated

-One of the jackets we tested is designed with a fleece liner that ensured it is a fair bit warmer than the other jackets listed above.
-The liner is designed to increase the wind resistance, which it does, and also to help wick moisture away from the body to help it breathe better, which it also does.
-Also, we found that the liner added a fair bit of insulation, which caused us to heat up much quicker and inspired us to only reach for this jacket on cold mornings or once fall hit and the temperatures cooled down drastically.
+Occasionally, you'll come across a windbreaker designed with a fleece liner.
+The liner increases the wind resistance and helps wick moisture away from the body to help it breathe better.
+It also makes the jacket a fair bit warmer than single-layer models, which caused us to only reach for this jacket on cold mornings or once fall hit and the temperatures cooled down drastically.

 wind breaker jacket - something we found great about this layer is that we were happy to...